leocvml/mxnet-im2rec_tutorial/README.md

 ```
 **step 2. make .rec file**
 ```
-python im2rec.py testrec Dataset
+python im2rec.py testlst.lst Dataset

-testrec     => name of your .rec  name what you want Dataset     => your image dataset folder
+testlst     => name of your .rec  name what you want Dataset     => your image dataset folder
 ```
 **use .rec for imageiter**